 - 1. Warm the wilate® powder and solvent in the closed vials up to room temperature (maximum +37°C).
 This temperature should be maintained during reconstitution. - 2.
-Remove the flip caps from both the wilate® vial and the solvent vial and clean the rubber stoppers with an alcohol swab.

-3. Peel away the lid of the outer package of the Mix2Vial[TM] transfer set.
+Remove the flip caps from both the wilate® vial and the solvent vial and clean the rubber stoppers with an alcohol swab. - Solvent - 3.
+Peel away the lid of the outer package of the transfer device.
 Place the solvent vial on an even surface and hold the vial firmly.
-Take the Mix2Vial[TM] together with its outer package and invert it over the solvent vial.
-Push the blue plastic cannula of the Mix2Vial[TM] firmly through the rubber stopper of the solvent vial (Fig. 1).
-While holding onto the solvent vial, carefully remove the outer package from the Mix2Vial[TM], being careful to leave the Mix2Vial[TM] attached firmly to the solvent vial (Fig. 2).
+Ensure the transfer device remains in the outer packaging and invert the transfer device ensuring the blue water droplet side is aligned with the solvent vial.
+Push the transfer device straight and firmly down until its blue part snaps into place (Fig. 1).
+Do not twist while attaching.
+While holding onto the solvent vial, carefully remove the outer package from the transfer device, being careful to leave the transfer device attached firmly to the solvent vial (Fig. 2).